samathaluca/gitpod-meetmeinthemiddle/README.md

 Google API place libraries are currently important to the feature.
 CSS was kept very basic envisaging it could fit in with any potential customers existing sites.

-Audience
+###Audience
 The initial broad appeal would be a feature within dating sites.
 The benefits and ease of use could be attractive to businesses, walking/ cycling groups, long distance friendships, families or anyone who does not feel comfortable imposing their choice of venue on another person.

 ##UX
-    The strategy plane:.
+###The strategy plane:.
 The aim is to create a feature for a dating website that is useful and fun.
-    When the user wonders Do I like being in here?", "Is it a place I want to return to?".
-Their answer will be Yes and Yes because the feature is memorable and takes the responsibility away from people to chose a perfect venue.
     The random 'fate driven' selection by google API makes it exciting.
+When the map midpoint is populated with potential meetup venues it creates a positive feeling.

     The scope plane:.
-The scope was to
+The scope was to develop a one page feature to present meeting places to the user, halfway between two starting points.

     The Structure plane:.
-Considering IA- Information Architecture A well-organized website is intuitive and easy to use.
-The one page site was set out with clear conceptual section hierarchy of what be most important to the user.
+Considering IA- Information Architecture The meet me halfway feature will be intuitive and easy to use.
+The carousel images are meant to intrigue the user and flow easily to the idea immediately below.

     The Skeleton plane:.
-The  will be a one page site.
+The  will be a one page feature to be housed in any site that would benefit from the functionality.

     The Surface plane:.
     Images of happiness and connection pre-empt the main feature so that the functionality does not appear sterile.
     Fonts used are easy to read, up to date choices.

-    The surface layout is in line with what is currently comfortable, easily absorbed and familiar to users.
-## responsive design
-developed mobile first bootstrap grid system then implemented to use the Wireframes
+    Responsive design was considered throughout and developed with mobile first approach.
+##Wireframes

 Wireframe mockups: